Connecting DATEV with n8n: automatically archive Outlook attachments in DATEV DMS

 • Unsupported file type

-• DATEVconnect unreachable
+• DATEVconnect unavailable

 • OAuth credential expired